Key takeaways

 • Technographic data.
 Consists of technographic-related data, such as stack lists, tool features, pros, cons, and more.
 You can use it to find businesses that might want to buy your product or for market research.

-You can select and buy a database that reflects your needs the best.
+You can select and buy database that reflects your needs the best.
 Or you can buy several and generate actionable insights from multiple data sources and categories.

 what is high-quality data?